-The directors have a reasonable expectation that the Group and Company has access to adequate resources to continue in operational existence for the foreseeable future.
-The Group and Company continues to meet its day-to-day working capital requirements through its cash reserves and other financial support available within the Arup Group.
-The directors have also considered other factors which could have an adverse impact on the Group and Company's going concern assessment.
-The directors have obtained assurance of financial support from Ove Arup Holdings Limited and other relevant entities within the Arup Group, for a period of at least 12 months from the date of approving the financial statements.
-Management of Arup Group have performed analysis on future projections of financial performance and cashflow and even after considering the downside scenario, it is satisfied that Arup Group can take sufficient mitigating action, where necessary, to ensure that resources remain sufficient over the foreseeable future.
+The directors have a reasonable expectation that the Group and Company have access to adequate resources to continue in operational existence for the foreseeable future.
+The Group and Company continue to meet their day-to-day working capital requirements through their cash reserves and other financial support available within the Arup Group.
+The directors have also considered other factors which could have an adverse impact on the Group and Company's going concern assessments.
+The directors have obtained assurance of financial support from Arup Group Limited and other relevant entities within the Arup Group, for a period of at least 12 months from the date of approving the financial statements.
+Management of Arup Group have performed analysis on future projections of financial performance and cashflow and even after considering the downside scenario, it is satisfied that Arup Group can take sufficient mitigating action, where necessary, to ensure that resources remain sufficient over the forecasting period and that it has adequate resources to continue operations and provide financial support to the Group and Company for the foreseeable future.
 As such, the Group and Company's financial statements have been prepared on the going concern basis.